renpy/renpy/sphinx/source/incompatible.rst

     define config.munge_in_strings = False

 **Cropping Outside the Bounds of a Displayable** The behavior of cropping a displayable with a box larger than the displayable has changed.
-As of this release, the behavior is to crop to the intersection of the crop rectangle and the displayable.
+As of this release, values passed to :func:`Crop`, :tpref:`crop`, :tpref:`corner1` and :tpref:`corner2` are not bound by the original boundaries of the displayable.

 In 8.2.x and 7.7.x releases of Ren'Py, the behavior was to crop the right/bottom of the displayable, but unconstrain the left/top.
 This behavior can be restored by adding to your game::